-Retailers need a planogram to control the display, understand how, where, and in what quantity the goods are placed in the store.
+Retailers need a planogram to control the display and understand how, where, and in what quantity the goods are placed in the store.
 Also, the planogram helps to analyze and predict the sales of each product.

 With the help of planograms, any employee of the merchandising or planogramming department can easily find out all the information about the product, control stocks, and prevent lost sales.
 Assortment management while using planograms also allows you to plan the purchase of goods and analyze sales.